only1nglen/Project_2_Client/README.md

 ### Unsolved Problems, Things to Do/Want to do

 * Styling needed
-* Recently updated drink is moved to last spot in list, have to click "Get Drinks" to refresh list on update and add drink.
-* Initially able to refresh list after creating and removing a drink from list.
-However, had trouble displaying messages correct messages for each action.
 * Bug with Add Drink.
 User is able to click in the open space next to the button still able to add drink.
 * Populate with existing real life bobashops with menu items.
 Drink or food.
 Have a rating system that can be used.

-Dump it for bad Drunk it for good
+### Updates

+* Added in an option to add/make a list for Bobas Shops to vist.
+* The add/update forms are visible to allow users to reference the drinks list and shops list while adding or making changes to their entry.

 ## Images
 [Wireframe](https://imgur.com/quLy5QO)